SanviM828/ERC-Convener-Q.2.-Submission/README.md

 Step 2: With the help of "lowpass" function, clean audio could be obtained (i.e. demod_op_4k.wav).
 I also explored a bit by changing the values of cutoff frequency back and forth.
 I observed that lower cutoff frequency removes more of noise than higher one.
 The original audio already had noise of frequency 9000-11000Hz.
 When I set cutoff freq to 10000Hz, it was still noisy and sharp but clearer than the original audio.
 So I tried to reduce the cutoff frequency to 500 Hz and it was much cleaner than before but muffled.

-Step 3: A plot of the 3 filtered and demodulated audio signals were obtained
+Step 3: A plot of the 3 filtered and demodulated audio signals were obtained.
+I have also uploaded their audio files in the format of "filtered_x.wav"

 1) Filtered signal with cutoff frequency=4000 Hz